 We were midway through our trip to Costa Rica when we decided to spend 24 hours in Santa Teresa.
-We had started our journey in Montezuma and were now on our way to Santa Teresa thanks to Vamos Rent-A-Car who provided us with our 4×4.

 As soon as we arrived to the Santa Teresa area, we stopped at Playa Carmen to eat at Product C Fish Market, the BEST restaurant in Playa Carmen, hands down.
 We ordered 2 fish bowls as well as two lemonade’s with rum.
 Great all around, do not miss this place as you drive into Santa Teresa.

 Once we were done eating we started to walk around the Playa Carmen Commercial Center.
 Besides Product C, the commercial center has many other restaurants and stores, including a jewelry store we visited named Del Monserrat.
 They sell beautiful custom made jewelry and we ended up buying a silver necklace and chatting with the owner, Esteban Monseratt.

 After telling Esteban that we had nowhere to stay that night, he told us about a hip hostel over in Santa Teresa that we should check out named Selina Hostel.
 Taking his advice, we drove over to Selina in Santa Teresa.

 Selina Santa Teresa is the biggest hostel on the main road and is more of a 4 story playground.
 Selina is more than a hostel.
 It is a curated experience that cares about the community.